AkshayBz/dotfiles/arch-setup.md

 EndSection
 ```

-* If values to be updated during runtime:
+* (Optional) If values to be updated during runtime:

 ```sh
 sudo pacman -S libinput xorg-xinput # Required for setting options at runtime in X